thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 ### Template start/end Processors: `ITemplateBoundariesProcessor`

-Template Boundaries Processors are a kind of processors that execute on the *template start* and *template end* events fired during template processing.
+Template Boundaries Processors are a kind of processor that executes on the *template start* and *template end* events fired during template processing.
 They allow to perform any kind of initialization or disposal of resources at beginning or end of the template processing operation.
 Note that these events are **only fired for the first-level template**, and not for each of the fragments that might be parsed